AlizayAyesha/Anime-landing-page/README.md

-# GhibliGaze
+# Ghibli Art

 ## Overview

-GhibliGaze is a single-page application dedicated to celebrating the extraordinary creations of Studio Ghibli.
+Ghibli Art is a single-page application dedicated to celebrating the extraordinary creations of Studio Ghibli.
 The page showcases information about Ghibli's iconic movies, captivating trailers, a visually stunning gallery, and the latest news from the Ghibli universe.